 - The IoT platforms that you’re putting in are able to crunch data, learn from what they’re doing, and can affect change i.e. are AI + IoT platforms (Machine Learning & Control); and

 - When the people that are building your AI + IoT solution understand you, your sector, and are able to create a solution that meets your precise needs (Industry & Business Knowledge).

 To deliver meaningful change to a business, AI + IoT needs to fit it like a glove.
 When engineered, your AI + IoT solution needs to be created for a defined purpose and be comprehensive – the inputs be wholly known and the outputs readily measurable.

-To successfully adopt AI + IoT and find its true value, you need to closely examine each use case, determine whether AI + IoT technologies are the right way of solving them, and start small (whilst thinking big) before proving its efficacy and scaling.
+To successfully adopt AI + IoT and find its true value, you need to closely examine each use case, determine whether AI + IoT technologies are the right way of solving them (begin with an integrated data, AI + IoT platform!), and start small (whilst thinking big) before proving its efficacy and scaling.